Here I find answers to my questions

 Can I work while I study?

-As the lectures only take place on Thursdays, Fridays and Saturdays, you are flexible in designing the rest of the week – for example by doing a part-time job.
+As the lectures only take place on Wednesdays, Thursdays and Fridays, you are flexible in designing the rest of the week – for example by doing a part-time job.
 A number of Master's students have worked alongside their studies.
 If and how much time you can spend working is, of course, dependent on you.
 Everyone organizes themselves differently, can take stress differently, has different necessities etc. However, we do not recommend working more than 50%.
 You do need to keep in mind that the Master's is a full-time program.
 Accordingly, you will need to prepare and follow-up on lectures, do group work, prepare presentations and write scientific papers outside class.
 Make sure not to over-challenge yourself!

 When will I meet my fellow students and professors for the first time?